 - Serving as faculty advisor for student clubs.

-- Developing a departmental budget for equipment and supplies.
+- Participation in the development of departmental budget for equipment and supplies.

 - Serving as a spiritual mentor and advising students academically and professionally.

-- Oversight of accreditation activities including identifying and implementing SACS and ABET requirements.
+- Accreditation activities including identifying and implementing SACS and ABET requirements.